Fauna & Flora is a research platform dedicated to animals and plants in photography. It has been developed by João Bento since 2012.

 When it’s the magical doggies we really owe.

-After that I stopped seeing dogs exclusively as working animals or pets.
+After that I stopped seeing dogs exclusively as working animals.
 They could be something more.
-Best friend, lover, an occasional companion.
+A best friend, an occasional companion.
 Clearly, George wasn’t a good companion.
 Or maybe he was but I didn’t understand him.

 In my photography course I changed my attention to the subject of animals.
 I discovered the work of other animal photographers: Keith Arnatt’s ‘Walking the Dog’, a project about dog walkers!; ‘Grounded’ by Helen Sear, where animals’ backs are shown as fantastic landscapes; ‘Familiar British Wildlife’ by Clive Landen, which looks at road-kill and urban development in the UK; Jo Longhurst’s ‘The Refusal’, a project that looks at our quest for perfection and our intrinsic bond with animals.